Buying and Selling

 The exchange of contracts legally binds the deal

-Much of the cost you’ll pay is made up of fees paid to third parties by your conveyancer, known as ‘disbursements’.
-These are generally fixed or are relative to your house price, so will generally be the same with different conveyancers.
+Much of the cost of conveyancing is made up of fees paid by your conveyancer to third parties.
+These are known as ‘disbursements’ and are generally fixed or are relative to your house price.
+These will usually be the same with different conveyancers.

-This part of the overall Conveyancing cost can range from £400 to £1,600 or more, so comparison is important.
+Conveyancing legal fees can cost as little as £400 to over £1,600, so comparison is important.
 Read our guide for a full breakdown of conveyancing fees.

-Always ask for a full breakdown of the the Conveyancing costs and legal fees, and a description of services.
+Always ask for a full breakdown of Conveyancing costs and legal fees, as well as a description of services.
 By comparing up to 4 Conveyancers with Compare My Move, you’ll get a good idea of the best prices.